 This blog shows all our events, both future and past.

-Our next meeting will be at our usual venue on 3rd July 2017.
-The topic will be Laboratory Support in Poisoning.
+Our next meeting will be at our usual venue on 4th September 2017 (no meeting in August).
+The topic will be Building Biological Batteries

 Please note that the start time will be 19.30 until announced otherwise.
-The entrance fee will be £1 for the July meeting, but will rise to £2 from the September meeting onwards (free to students and under 21s).
-There will be no meeting in August 2017.
+The entrance fee will be £2 from the September meeting (free to students and under 21s).

 One of our own Knutsford SciBar members, Dr Ian Duerdoth, has agreed to talk to us this month.
 Ian says: